lucasguesserts/dynamic-programming/doc/on_the_way_home.md

 ![three positions](./images/on_the_way_home_0.jpg)

-In the figure above, suppose one knows the number of the unique ways to reach both the positions red and blue.
-Being that the case, then we can compute the number of the unique ways to reach the position green as the sum of the number of the red and the blue.
+In the figure above, suppose one knows the number of unique paths to reach both the positions red and blue.
+Being that the case, then we can compute the number of the unique paths to reach the position green as the sum of the number of the red and the blue.

 That is because: